syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Ink-Annotation.md

 ### How to modify the Ink annotation

-Ink annotation’s properties can be programmatically modify through `Settings` properties in `InkAnnotationChangedEventArgs`.
+Ink annotation’s properties can be programmatically modified through `Settings` in `InkAnnotationChangedEventArgs`.

 The following code snippet explains how to modify the selected annotation’s properties.